Nationwide, affordable rental housing is at risk.

 All investments by the NOAH Impact Fund target rental properties at risk of conversion to higher rents and the threat of displacement of low- and moderate-income residents.

 The Fund seeks Minnesota charitable institutions, financial institutions, corporations, and wealth management advisors interested in making socially motivated impact to capitalize Fund II.
 The Fund also seeks qualified developers and owner-operators interested in a double bottom line to pursue a joint venture relationship to preserve affordable rental housing in the Twin Cities metro.

 Support for the NOAH Impact Fund

-Special thanks to the McKnight Foundation for sponsoring the research and development of the NOAH Impact Fund to preserve Naturally Occurring Affordable Housing (NOAH) in the Twin Cities.
+Special thanks to the McKnight Foundation for sponsoring the original research and development of the NOAH Impact Fund to preserve Naturally Occurring Affordable Housing (NOAH) in the Twin Cities.

 Participating Impact Investors

 NOAH Impact Fund I is a public-private partnership involving the following investors: Bremer Bank, Sunrise Banks, Western Bank – A Division of American National Bank, Minnesota Housing Finance Agency, Hennepin County, The McKnight Foundation, and Otto Bremer Trust, each of which made impact investments to support the Fund I.

 Complementary first mortgage financing